 The library that Jefferson maintained at his Poplar Forest retreat in Bedford County from around 1811 was inherited by his grandson, Francis Eppes at Jefferson’s death.
-Eppes later offered the library up for sale in 1873.
+Eppes later offered 675 volumes from this library up for sale in 1873.
 As mentioned above, there is no separate sale catalogue for this library, except for the portion that was listed in the 1873 auction catalogue of George A. Leavitt, published in New York City.
 In addition to this Leavitt Catalogue, in 2006 Thomas Baughn reconstructed a list of books Jefferson is believed to have had at Poplar Forest, based on notitia found in Jefferson’s Retirement Library Catalogue and references to specific titles in his retirement correspondence.
 This Poplar Forest Library Reconstructed list is available here.

 We are also transcribing other book lists drawn up by Jefferson and found in his papers.
 There are numerous such lists in his extensive correspondence & personal papers, and the following are available at this point in the project: